JaymePerlman/LavaConDemo2023/docs/team1/labels.md

 ## But color isn't everything

-For accessibility purposes, add icons or emojis to labels, so they're not differentiated only by color.
+For accessibility purposes, add icons or emojis to labels so they're not differentiated only by color.

-The [W3C Ssuccess Criterion](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-without-color.html) mandates that "color is not used as the only visual means of conveying information, indicating an action, prompting a response, or distinguishing a visual element."
+The [W3C Success Criterion](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-without-color.html) mandates that "color is not used as the only visual means of conveying information, indicating an action, prompting a response, or distinguishing a visual element."

 ## Add labels that you need